- Professor Alexander Edmonds

 - Medical anthropology; plastic surgery and beauty; military cultures; international development; race; visual anthropology; mental health and psychological expertise

-His current work is with soldiers and military veterans.
-Focusing on the United States, Israel and the Netherlands, this project is a comparative study of psychological health, resilience and reintegration after combat.
-It also examines the development of clinical reasoning on war syndromes over the last decade.
-This research is funded by a five-year “Starting Grant” from the European Research Council.
+His current work is an anthropological study of reintegration, resilience and mental health among soldiers after combat.
+It also examines clinical reasoning about war syndromes over the last decade.
+Funded by a five-year “Starting Grant” from the European Research Council, this study is being conducted in the United States, the Netherlands and Israel.
 His other work has been supported by the Social Science Research Council, the Woodrow Wilson Society at Princeton, the European Union 7th Framework Program, and the Andrew Mellon Foundation.

 Edmonds has written about his research for news media, including the New York Times series, “The Stone.”
 He has been interviewed about his work by BBC Radio, the Associated Press, and other media outlets in Europe and the Americas.